arunkrishnamoorthy/cap/common-cds-sdk.md

 ```

 The Aspect Code List is annotated with the auto expose and presistance features to avoid storing of data if un-used.
 It has localized element name and description annotated with title.
+Read more about [Localization](localization.md).